 Medical and behavioral health providers may contact provider customer service by phone.
-In the event an issue or a dispute under the Provider Agreement cannot be satisfactorily resolved by provider customer service, providers should contact their assigned network educator.
+In the

 A directory of phone and fax numbers for Sentara Health Plans departments (including contacts for after hours) can be found online on the provider website under "Contact Us."
 A listing is also provided in the "Methods to Reach Sentara Health Plans" section in the front of this Provider Manual.